bebrws/packateer/README.md

 # Explain the Example
 You can take a component: [App.js For example](#appjs)

-Create a file where you get to [layout one or more](#appsubpagejsx) (as many components as you want!).
+Create a file where you get to [layout one or more](#appsubpagejsx) components.
 The point of this package is to allow you to create these "pages" or "subsections of sites" that contain components you want to test and only those components.
 Why write a test that has to login and navigate around your site just to test a specific component when you couuld layout a few components in a new page and test only those components?

 In the example below I am testing that pressing tab while viewing the page will traverse the HTML DIV elements as expected.
 The test starts by selecting the DIV with the id "initial".
 Then tabs down the DIV with the id "second".